rithinch/rithinch.github.io/README.md

   Server running... press ctrl-c to stop.
 ```

 Don't worry about the "No GitHub API authentication could be found" message.
-[API authentication is only necessary](https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md) if you intend to display more detailed metadata, like a branch name.
+[API authentication is only necessary](https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md) if you intend to display more detailed metadata, like a branch name..

 6. Now browse to [http://localhost:4000](http://localhost:4000)